w-duffy/june-24-section-2-resources/mod-4/w13/group-project/postman/POSTMAN.md

 ## Import the Collections

-Import the test collections.
+Begin by importing the test collections.

 There is a basic collection and comphrehensive collection.
 You can find them in our Discord or in this repo in the "airbnb" folder, and then "postman-tests".

 You can drag and drop the json files, or copy and paste the content into the text box that saus "Paste cURL...".